-7.3.3 Results and discussion.
-Table 13 shows the precision (P), recall (R), and balanced F-score (F) of various systems and baselines in identifying synonyms and opposites from the dataset described in Lin et al. (2003).
-We will refer to this dataset as LZQZ (the first letters of the authors' last names).
+7.3.3 Results and Discussion.
+Table 13 shows the precision (P), recall (R), and balanced F-score (F) of various systems and baselines in identifying synonyms and opposites from the data set described in Lin et al. (2003).
+We will refer to this data set as LZQZ (the first letters of the authors' last names).

 If a system guesses at random (random baseline) it will obtain an accuracy of 50%.
-Choosing opposites (or synonyms) as the predominant class also obtains an accuracy of 50% because the dataset has equal number of opposites and synonyms.
+Choosing opposites (or synonyms) as the predominant class also obtains an accuracy of 50% because the data set has an equal number of opposites and synonyms.
 Published results on LZQZ (Lin et al. 2003) are shown here again for convenience.
 The results obtained with our system and the three variations on handling word pairs for which it does not have enough information are shown in the last three rows.
-The precision of our method in configuration a is significantly higher than that of Lin et al. (2003), with 95% confidence according to the Fisher Exact Test (Agresti 1990).
-Since precision and recall are the same for configuration b and c, as well as for the methods described in Lin et al. (2003) and Turney (2011), we can also refer to these results simply as accuracy.
-We found
+The precision of our method in configuration (a) is significantly higher than that of Lin et al. (2003), with 95% confidence according to the Fisher Exact Test (Agresti 1990).
+Because precision and recall are the same for configuration (b) and (c), as well as for the methods described in Lin et al. (2003) and Turney (2011), we can also refer to these results simply as accuracy.